symbol/symbol-docs/source/guidelines/sdk-development.rst

 **Infrastructure**

-The HTTP requests are made following the Repository Pattern, and they return NEM Domain immutable models via the Observable Pattern.
+The HTTP requests are made following the Repository Pattern, and they return |codename| domain immutable models via the Observable Pattern.

 **Models**

-The NEM Domain models are, usually, immutable by definition.
-The developer cannot change its attributes.
-Instead, the developers have to create new Transactions and dispatch them to NEM Blockchain via TransactionHTTP, to change the NEM Blockchain state.
+The |codename| domain models are immutable by definition, meaning that the developer cannot change their attributes.
+Instead, the developers have to create new Transactions and dispatch them to the blockchain via TransactionHTTP.

 **Services**